dcothell/Data-Exfiltration/README.md

-# 🛡️ Suspected Data Exfiltration from PIP’d Employee
+# 🛡️ Suspected Data Exfiltration from a PIP’d Employee
+**Tooling:** Microsoft Defender for Endpoint (Advanced Hunting)

 ---

-## 📌 Overview
+## 📌 Scenario Overview

-This scenario simulates a **suspected insider threat** involving an employee placed on a Performance Improvement Plan (PIP).
-Management raised concerns that the employee may attempt to **archive and exfiltrate sensitive data** prior to leaving the organization.
+This scenario simulates a **suspected insider threat** involving an employee placed on a **Performance Improvement Plan (PIP)**.
+Following a behavioral incident, management raised concerns that the employee may attempt to **archive and exfiltrate sensitive company data** prior to leaving the organization.

-The investigation was conducted using **Microsoft Defender for Endpoint (MDE) Advanced Hunting**, focusing on endpoint, process, file, and network telemetry.
+The goal of this investigation was to determine whether any **user-driven archive or data exfiltration activity** occurred on the employee’s corporate endpoint using **Microsoft Defender for Endpoint (MDE) Advanced Hunting**.

 ---

 ## 🎯 Objectives

-- Identify potential archive/compression activity
+- Identify archive or compression activity on the endpoint
-- Determine whether activity was **user-driven or system-generated**
+- Determine whether the activity was **user-driven or system-generated**
-- Correlate file, process, and network events
+- Correlate file, process, and network telemetry
 - Identify any evidence of data exfiltration
 - Document findings and recommend improvements